Wellington Regional Stadium

-Wellington Regional Stadium (known commercially as Sky Stadium through naming rights) is a major sporting venue in Wellington, New Zealand.
+Wellington Regional Stadium (commercially known as Sky Stadium through naming rights) is a major sporting venue in Wellington, New Zealand.
 The stadium's bowl site size is 48,000 m2.

 The stadium was built in 1999 by Fletcher Construction and is situated close to major transport facilities (such as Wellington railway station) 1 km north of the CBD.
 It was built on reclaimed railway land, which was surplus to requirements.

 The stadium also serves as a large-capacity venue for concerts and is known colloquially as "The Cake Tin".

 History

 The stadium was built in 1999 by Fletcher Construction and was the first bowl stadium built in New Zealand.
 It was built to replace Athletic Park, which was no longer considered adequate for international events due to its location and state of disrepair.
 The stadium was also built to provide a larger-capacity venue for One Day International cricket matches, due to the Basin Reserve ground losing such matches to larger stadiums in other parts of the country.